KenSands1/Predictakey-IME/README.md

 - `PredictiveKeyboardService.kt` — the `InputMethodService`; owns the typed
   buffer, drives the prediction engine, and reacts to key taps.
-- `PredictionEngine.kt` — trie + frequency ranking logic (pure Kotlin, no
+- `PredictionEngine.kt` — frequency-ranked word-completion logic (pure
-  Android dependencies — easy to unit test on its own).
+  Kotlin, no Android dependencies — easy to unit test on its own).
-- `KeyboardPanelView.kt` — the letters keyboard: 6 dynamic prediction keys
+- `KeyboardPanelView.kt` — the letters keyboard: 6 word-completion keys on
-  on top, QWERTY rows below, and the space bar.
+  top, QWERTY rows below, and the space bar.
 - `SymbolKeyboardView.kt` — the secondary keyboard: digits on top,
   punctuation/symbols below.
 - `Prefs.kt` — persisted settings (prediction-row direction, etc).